 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Boy breaks his nose bone after following the trend of breaking dragon swords on Tiktok
+Boy broke his nose bone because of the trend of breaking dragon swords on Tiktok

 Báo Văn HóaBáo Văn Hóa25/10/2023

-Recently, doctors from the Department of Plastic and Maxillofacial Surgery, E Hospital, provided emergency care and treatment to a boy (10 years old, in Bac Tu Liem, Hanoi ) who was hit in the face with a long knife, causing serious damage to the nose.
+Recently, doctors from the Department of Plastic and Maxillofacial Surgery, E Hospital provided emergency care and treatment to a 10-year-old boy (in Bac Tu Liem, Hanoi ) who was hit in the face with a long knife, causing serious damage to his nose.

 Dragon swords are sold online for 49,000 - 75,000 VND/piece.

 MSc.
-Dr. Le Thi Nga - Department of Plastic and Maxillofacial Surgery said that the boy was hospitalized due to a serious domestic accident, with a swollen face, many bruises in the nose area, and a sunken deformity in the right nose.
+Dr. Le Thi Nga - Department of Plastic and Maxillofacial Surgery said that the boy was hospitalized due to a serious domestic accident, with a swollen face, many bruises in the nose area, and a concave deformity in the right nose.
 The nose did not bleed because it had been given first aid.
-Immediately, the doctors at the Emergency Department had the boy conduct the necessary tests and X-rays.
-The results of the CT scan of the maxillofacial region determined that there was a fracture of the main bone of the right nose.
+Immediately, the doctors at the Emergency Department had the boy conduct the necessary tests and scans.
+The results of the maxillofacial CT scan determined that there was a fracture of the main bone of the right nose.
 The child was transferred to the Department of Plastic and Maxillofacial Surgery and the doctors performed surgery to fix the nose.

-Doctor Le Thi Nga said that the long dao is known as a training support tool for gym goers to increase arm muscles.
-However, recently on Tiktok, Youtube, there have been clips of challenges being spread, so many people who do not go to the gym, especially children, buy them to play with without knowing that when using these training support tools, they need to choose the right one for each person's physical condition, weight, height and must have an instructor (PT).
+Doctor Le Thi Nga said that the long knife is known as a training support tool for gym goers to increase arm muscles.
+However, recently on Tiktok and Youtube, clips of challenges have been spread, so many people who do not go to the gym, especially children, buy them to play with without knowing that when using these training support tools, they need to choose the right one for each person's physical condition, weight, height and must have an instructor (PT).

-Because, the user of this dragon knife is overweight compared to his body, he may encounter some dangerous household accidents.
-Lightly, it can cause accidents to the player himself, such as torn arm muscles (when straining too hard), broken nose, broken teeth...
-More seriously, the dragon knife can hit the eye, injuring the eyeball, even breaking the pupil; hitting the forehead can cause traumatic brain injury, hematoma.
+Because, the user of this dragon knife is overweight compared to his body, he may encounter some dangerous daily accidents.
+Lightly, it can cause accidents to the player himself, such as torn arm muscles (when using too much force), broken nose, broken teeth...
+Heavier, the dragon knife can hit the eye, injuring the eyeball, even rupture the pupil; hitting the forehead can cause traumatic brain injury, hematoma.
 Not to mention, the dragon knife can also be dangerous to others...

-Therefore, Dr. Le Thi Nga recommends that parents should pay attention when children play with dangerous objects such as long knives and choose products suitable for their physical condition, height and weight.
-In addition, if an accident caused by a long knife occurs, parents should take their children immediately to the nearest medical facility so that doctors can assess and treat the injury.
+Therefore, Dr. Le Thi Nga recommends that parents should pay attention when their children play with dangerous objects such as long knives and choose products suitable for their physical condition, height and weight.
+In addition, if they are unfortunate enough to have an accident caused by a long knife, parents should take their children immediately to the nearest medical facility so that doctors can assess and treat the injury depending on the injury.

 Q.FLOWER